• Home

 When I asked him, “Why do you like your job so much?” he answered without hesitation.
 “I feel a part of a team, I feel like the work I do makes a difference, and I like what I do.”
 Simple stuff, but everything he said is so important to your overall quality of work.

-I recently read about Neil Pasricha’s new book The Happiness Equation he discussed the Four S’s of Work and what makes work rewarding and valuable to employees.
-I mean, why has my husband endured while I have bounced around more than him (aside from personality differences between us)?
+I recently read about Neil Pasricha’s new book The Happiness Equation.
+He discussed the Four S’s of Work and what makes work rewarding and valuable to employees.
+Why has my husband endured while I have bounced around more than him?
 Mr. Pasricha’s book helped me think more deeply about what makes people stick around in their jobs:

 Using Mr. Pasricha’s framework as a reference point, here are 5 ways you know it’s time to leave your job:

-1. No Social Interaction — If you don’t have a couple friends at work, whether they are other SLPs, teachers, or classroom aides, then you aren’t getting your social bucket filled.
+If you don’t have a couple friends at work, whether they are other SLPs, teachers, or classroom aides, then your social bucket isn’t filled.
 You want to feel included with and valuable to staff.
 Of course there is usually that one teacher that dislikes you, but most of the teachers and the principals should like and value your contribution to the school.

 I challenge you to think deeply about what you are doing now and if it is right for you.
 Let me know what you think in the comments!
 Thanks!